rails-girls-summer-of-code/summer-of-code/sponsors/sponsorship-guidelines.md

 ## Left-over monies

 Any money left over from the campaign will be saved for next year’s Rails Girls Summer of Code.
-Should there be no Summer of Code in particular year, the Rails Girls organization will decide how to best spend any left over donation money on other non-profit initiatives.
+Should there be no Summer of Code next year, the Rails Girls organization will decide how to best spend any left over donation money on other non-profit initiatives.